The Crash Testing

 Standard Test Method for Vehicle Crash Testing of Perimeter Barriers for the selection and approval for use at DOS facilities.

-Major K-ratings are M30, M40 and M50.
-These are designed to withstand the effects of impact caused by vehicles of various sizes moving at 30 mph, 40 mph and 50 mph respectively.
+There are three ASTM ratings.
+These are M30, M40, and M50 respectively.
+These are designed to withstand the effects of the impact caused by vehicles of various sizes moving at 30 mph, 40 mph and 50 mph respectively.